the best conversation-starting films of 2017

-Set in late 70s Santa Barbara , Mike Mill’s movie was inspired by his relationship with his mum and his roots in the SoCal punk scene.
-Mills, here, is thinly veiled as 15-year-old Jamie, a shy suburban skater raised by three women: his mum (Annette Bening), his crush (Elle Fanning) and his mum’s lodger (Greta Gerwig).
-What follows is a whirlwind of punk shows, liberal parenting and of course, strong 20th century women.
+Set in late 70s Santa Barbara, Mike Mill’s movie was inspired by his relationship with his mom and his roots in the SoCal punk scene.
+Mills, here, is thinly veiled as 15-year-old Jamie, a shy suburban skater raised by three women: his mom (Annette Bening), his crush (Elle Fanning), and his mom’s lodger (Greta Gerwig).
+What follows is a whirlwind of punk shows, liberal parenting, and, of course, strong 20th century women.

 Ingrid Goes West